-The Fred Rogers Scholars (FRS) Program was created in 2011 to engage Saint Vincent College students in the life and legacy of Fred Rogers.
-The purpose of the FRS Program is to educate and inspire students interested in pursuing careers or graduate work to help young children become confident, competent and caring human beings in keeping with the mission of the Fred Rogers Center.
-The inaugural four-year program was launched in the fall of 2012 to include incoming freshmen as new scholars.
-Applications for the 2016-17 academic year are now being accepted.
+The Fred Rogers Scholars Program educates and inspires students interested in pursuing careers or graduate work to help young children become confident, competent and caring human beings in keeping with the mission of the Fred Rogers Center.

 Scholarships will be renewed annually, based on students maintaining high academic standards and actively participating in the program.